misael-diaz/sonic-infinite-scroller-game-dev/README.md

 amazing games that have left a long lasting impression on so many gamers.
 For me it is a wonderful experience to try to develop a game that aims to resemble (if at least in spirit) the original games that they made for Sega Genesis.

+## Graphics/Sprites/Assets

+We do not host the graphics needed to run this game.
+If you would like to play this game you may download the graphics from the
+[sprites database](https://www.spritedatabase.net/) and also you will have to read some of the source code to organize them in the way that the code expects.
+I know, sounds like a lot of work for someone that just wants to play a game.
+You may also want to check Paul's game-dev [codecamp](https://github.com/paulcockrell/sonic-infinite-scroller) to get an idea of the ordering.
+You can also play his game in your browser if you would like to get a feeling of how this game plays.
+Cheers!

 ## References